piratebomber/Rubolt/Docs/contributing.rst

 Contributing to Rubolt
 =======================

 Thank you for your interest in contributing to Rubolt!
-This guide will help you get started with development.
+This guide will help you get started with development and understand our contribution process.

 .. contents:: Table of Contents
    :local: